gnh1201/catsplit-format/SYMBOL.md

 Inherit from parent data structure

 * (wildcard)
-Allow use Catsplit format in data area
+Allow use Catsplit format in the `data area`
 ```

 ## Contact us